noblesamurai/node-amqp-log-to-pg/README.md

 ## Usage

 There are two possible ways to use it.
+You can run the module directly from node, or you can `require()` it and pass in some config and get lifecycle management using the exported methods.

+If you run it directly, the module would look for the listed environment variables.
+If you `require()` it, you must pass the config in as an object.

 Once started up, it listens on the specified queue and writes the json payload it receives to the db (one row per payload).